cadbox1/cadells-vanilla-components/README.md

 ## Commands

-- `yarn start` - start rollup dev server.
+- `yarn build` - Build the package.
-- `yarn storybook` - start storybook. run this in another terminal, in addition to yarn start.
+- `yarn publish` - Publish a new version to NPM.
-- `yarn analyze` - bundle size stats.
-- `yarn test` - run the rests.

 ## Use with NextJS